 In the last three years almost every company put Digital Transformation on the top agenda of their strategy process.
 But how to do it right?
-A lot of consultants specialized in strategic management, business model innovation and design thinking claimed that their approach is the right.
+A lot of consultants specialised in strategic management, business model innovation and design thinking claimed that their approach is the right.
 But in our experience, the right mixture of all three is essential to get it right.

 There is also a recent study by Forbes and Alfresco, where they surveyed 328 Senior Level executives about Digital Strategy, Platform Thinking and Design Thinking.
 The result: 64% of Best-in-Class firms report significant annual growth, compared with 43% of those still developing their capabilities across one or two of the three key areas.

 When we talk to our clients we start with a pyramide to explain how the three approaches are fitting together and are build on each other. (see chart below)

 In our understanding the Digital Strategy forms the longterm framework on which the company will seek and implement new business opportunities, leveraging the power of new technologies.
 This aligned vision is very important for the organization to understand the direction and can put activities into the right picture.